Frequently asked questions ... and the answers!

 What are the requirements to join TPZ?

-- Students must be living in or going to school in Boston.
+- Students must be living in or going to school in Boston (see the list of schools below).

 - Students must be at English Level 3 or above.